davidebbo/davidebbo.github.io/_posts/2014-12-16-azure-service-principal.markdown

 ## Conclusion

-It know, it feels like a lot of steps to do something simple.
+I know, it feels like a lot of steps to do something simple.
 Those steps will definitely get easier in the near future (there will be a way to create the Service Principal with one PowerShell command).
 But for now, with a little extra work it will let you automate your Azure Account in all kind of interesting ways, with the power of RBAC scoping access to exactly what it should be.